Pope Paul V died in January 1621, two months after the Battle of the White Mountain which marked a very

 first workshop near

-Their focus was on the decoration of S. Pietro: Bernini was appointed head of Fabbrica di S. Pietro and he took care (in addition to the baldaquin) of the design and decoration of the central
+Palazzo Imperiali Borromeo), because its focus was on the decoration of the interior of S. Pietro: Bernini was appointed head of Fabbrica di S. Pietro and he took care (in addition to the baldachin) of the design and decoration of the central

 octagon: he became a manager who had to